-In 2018, U.S. News and World Report ranked Arizona State University's graduate degree programs within the College of Public Service and Community Solutions among some of the best in the nation.
+The SCCJ is part of ASU's Watts College of Public Service and Community Solutions (hereafter called Watts College).
+In 2019, the U.S. News and World Report ranked ASU's graduate degree programs within Watts College among the top in the nation.
 The ASU School of Criminology and Criminal Justice graduate criminology program is ranked No. 5 in the nation.
-This ranking is a reflection of our dedication to graduate education, research and scholarship.
+This ranking is a reflection of our dedication to graduate education, research, and scholarship.

-Welcome to the School of Criminology and Criminal Justice!
+Welcome to ASU's School of Criminology and Criminal Justice!

-Dr. Jesenia Pizarro, Associate Professor Director of Master's Programs
+Dr. Kate Fox, Associate Professor

+Director, PhD Program and MS Programs